awsdocs/aws-mobile-developer-guide/doc_source/how-to-transfer-files-with-transfer-utility.rst

 .. container:: option

    Android - Java
      The following example shows how to download a file from an |S3| bucket.
 We use :code:`AWSMobileClient` to get the :code:`AWSConfiguration` and :code:`AWSCredentialsProvider` to create the :code:`TransferUtility` object.
+AWSMobileClient expects an activity context for resuming an authenticated session and creating the credentials provider.

+     This example shows using the transfer utility in the context of an Activity.
+If you are creating transfer utility from an application context, you can construct the CredentialsProvider and
+     AWSConfiguration object and pass it into TransferUtility.

        .. code-block:: java